chase-manning/personal-website/src/pages/presentations/building-decentralised-applications.md

 ???

 And here we have another example, this time of sending a transaction.
 Similar to the example before with Ethers, this is transferring some UNI tokens to another user.
-The hook we are using for this is `userWriteContract` which we call by passing through the details of the contract we're calling, the function, and the args.
+The function we are using for this is `userWriteContract` which we call by passing through the details of the contract we're calling, the function, and the args.
 Note that for creating this transaction, we don't need the private key of the user.
 That's because wagmi will handle that for us in the background, it will prompt the user to sign the transaction in their connected wallet when we call the `writeContract` function.
 So this implementation is much more suitable for a customer facing DApp.

 ---

 ## Multicall

-- For some DApps you may need to query significant amounts of data on chain
+- For some DApps you may need to query significant amounts of data on-chain
 - With what we learned so far, this would require one RPC call per query
-- This can be slow, and also transaction heavy
+- This can be slow and require many contract calls
 - Many RPCs have rate limits and will error for lots of concurrent requests
 - Multicall allows for batching these into a single call
 - This saves requests, reduces errors, and speeds up load time

 ???

-For some dapps you may need to query a significant amount of data on chain.
+For some dapps you may need to query a significant amount of data on-chain.
 With what we learned so far, this would require one RPC call per query.
-This can be slow and also transaction heavy.
+This can be slow and require many contract calls.
 Lots of RPCs that people use have rate limits built in.
 So if you build your site like this, they can encounter errors from many concurrent requests that can cause your site not to load.
 Multicall allows for you to make several requests in the same transaction.
 Which should reduce errors and speed up load time.

 ---